 There’s no denying it.
 We now live in a new age where our systems and processes have been fundamentally altered by the effects of the novel coronavirus.
 One change that we have seen in the short-term is a volatile stock market that has been moving in an unpredictable fashion.
 While some may have the stomach to watch their savings bounce up and down each day, others may wish to seek out options that will limit the big swings and help them sleep better at night.
-If that sounds like you, then the Royal Bank of Canada (TSX:RY) is a stock that you will want to carry in your portfolio.
+If that sounds like you, then Canadian dividend stocks like Royal Bank of Canada (TSX:RY) are stocks that you will want to carry in your portfolio.

 Currently, the Royal Bank (RBC) has a market cap of $133.51 billion and is trading at $93.80 a share (as of market close August 5th), down from a pre-COVID 52-week high of $109.68.
 The company offers a vast array of personal and commercial banking services and is one of the most established banks in the country.
 Founded in 1864, the company has its headquarters in Toronto, Ontario, and has a price/earnings ratio of 12.02.

 RBC was previously the most highly valued company on the TSX, but it has now been passed by Canadian tech giant Shopify.
 This does not necessarily spell bad news for RBC as they offer a less speculative investment option and one that has a much longer track record of success.
 In terms of banks, they’re the most valuable bank in the country next to TD Bank.